Uma Oya Hydropower Complex: History

 In 2008 Sri Lankan government began the project with Iranian funding and the foundation stone for the project without obtaining Environmental Clearance for the project.
 Environmental Impact Assessment (EIA) Report of the Uma Oya Project was prepared by the University of Sri Jayawardhanapura and was submitted in November 2010.
 During the 30 working days the EIA was open to the public for review and comments Central Environmental Authority received many letters from environmental organizations who called the EIA inadequate.
-However despite the objections CEP gave clearance for the project.
+However despite the objections CEA gave clearance for the project.

 Puhulpola Dam

 Dalgolla Oya is impounded by the roller-compacted concrete Puhulpola Dam (PD), which is a gravity dam measuring 175 m and 45 m in length and height, respectively.
 The damming of this river creates the Puhulpola Reservoir (PR), which has a gross storage of 634826 m3.
 The dam has a volume of approximately 50000 m3, and consists of three chute spillways, allowing a combined discharge of up to 2828 m3/s.

 Water from the Puhulpola Reservoir is channelled to the Dyraaba Dam's reservoir via a 3975 m horse-shoe shaped free-flow conveyance tunnel, measuring 4.10 m and 3.95 m in width and height respectively, and with a discharge capacity of 15 m3/h.
 Construction of the tunnel was completed on 14 January 2017.
 To build the tunnel, a drill-and-blast excavation method was used to displace approximately 55000 m3 of earth.